Zverik/osmstreak/README.md

 ## License ##

-OSM Streak is released under the MIT License
+OSM Streak is released under the MIT license